 - 1 cup pumpkin puree

-- 2 tsp cinnamon or pumpkin spice mix
+- 2 teaspoon cinnamon or pumpkin spice mix

 - Optional: 2oz dried cranberries, chopped pecans, pumpkin seeds, dried fruit etc.